RomulusMirauta/SampleTestsPlaywright1/README.md

 The tests cover both UI and API functionality, and include database validation using direct SQL queries.

 The Test Object is available here: [SampleTestObject1](https://github.com/RomulusMirauta/SampleTestObject1).

+This project was developed as a sample for healthcare platform test automation.
+It was inspired by full-stack healthcare platform projects and built with the help of GitHub Copilot  (model GPT-4.1).

 ## Main Features